dotdc/grafana-dashboards-kubernetes/README.md

 Below are some ways to relabel the metric to force the `nodename` label to the appropriate value, depending on the way the collection agent is deployed:

-### Directly through the Prometheus configuration file.
+### Directly through the Prometheus configuration file

 Assuming the node exporter job is defined through `kubernetes_sd_config`, you can take advantage of the internal discovery labels and fix this by adding the following relabeling rule to the job: